bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 def render_screen() -> None
 ```

-Render the current terminal state to stdout.
+Render the current board state to stdout, then place the host's hardware cursor.

+The cursor is the host terminal's own: position it and show it when the
+child wants it visible (DECTCEM).
+The host hollows it on unfocus by
+itself, exactly like a real terminal.

 <a id="bittty.terminals.stdio.StdioTerminal.handle_pty_data"></a>